Kids

 Chicken pox (varicella)

 Chicken pox can be transmitted when an infectious person coughs or sneezes and another person breathes in the virus particles.
 It can also be spread by touching the fluid from an infected person’s blisters.
 Chicken pox presents itself as an itchy, blistery rash and a fever, headache and sore throat.
-The symptoms are generally mild in children but can be quite severe in adults, newborn babies and pregnant women.
+The symptoms are generally mild in children but can be quite severe in adults, newborn babies and pregnant people.

 Cause